As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Tieflings are born with infernal blood.
 This means that someone in their family, perhaps several generations back, had dealings with a devil.
 The legacy of this interaction lingers, and new members of the family will enter the world with horns and tails as well as the regular humanoid features.

-This unique origin has a lot of impact on how you might want to roleplay your Tiefling.
-Firstly, it means the Tiefling race doesn’t have a specific homeland or place of origin.
+This unique origin has a lot of impact the way you go about roleplaying a Tiefling.
+Firstly, it means the Tiefling race doesn't have a specific homeland or place of origin.
 Your Tiefling can be from anywhere, and they can have any kind of background.

 We recommend thinking carefully about where your Tiefling is from.
 It might change how they were treated growing up, which can have a lot of impact on someone's personality and beliefs.